bg7/bg7.github.com/source/test/index.markdown

 * useful,
 * and look nice in that smart blueish color.

 I guess that's all for the time being.
+Well, let's check if solarized light works for codeblocks

+{% codeblock %}
+I like codeblocks.
+They're simple.
+{% endcodeblock %}